-A representative sub-set of the nests documented during this study were re-visited during June, 1998 - 2000 (Table 3).
+A representative sub-set of the nests, documented during this study, were revisited during June, 1998 - 2001 (Table 3).
 Nest productivity among northern Michigan forest areas surveyed was high (73% successful) (Table 3).
-Average brood size (number of young per successful nest), from nest site data combined for all forest areas between the years of 1998 - 2000 was 2.2 young per successful nest (n=24) (Table 3).
+Average brood size (number of young per successful nest), from nest site data combined for all forest areas between the years of 1998 - 2001 was 2.2 young per successful nest (n=56) (Table 3).

-Nest predation was confirmed (e.g., claw marks on trees, den tree nearby, nests torn apart, remains of adult hawk, etc.) at 20% of occupied nests between 1998 - 2000 (Table 3).
-The fate of the remainder of the nests (7%) is unknown.
+Nest predation was confirmed (e.g., claw marks on trees, den tree nearby, nests torn apart, remains of adult hawk, etc.) for 17% of occupied nests between 1998 - 2001 (Table 3).
 The primary nest predator implicated was the raccoon (Procyon lotor) and great-horned owl (Bubo virginianus).
-Five adult red-shouldered hawks were killed during 2000 on or near the nest.
+Five adult red-shouldered hawks were killed during 2000 and 5 were killed during 2001 on or near the nest.
 These deaths were most likely the result of predation by great-horned owls.
 Jacobs and Jacobs (1997) and Ebbers (1989) also documented the raccoon and great-horned owl as primary predators of red-shouldered hawks in Wisconsin and Michigan, respectively.
-In addition, a few instances black bear (Ursus americana) were implicated in nest predation..